-Final Event in Shakespeare-Themed Mini Festival Friday
+Final Event in Shakespeare-Themed Mini Festival Held

 The iconic words of world-renowned playwright William Shakespeare came to life with live performances this Monday and Tuesday by the Texas Shakespeare Festival (TSF) Roadshow at the TAMIU Center for the Fine and Performing Arts (CFPA) Theatre.
 The TSF presented “Shakespeare’s Greatest Hits” and “Julius Caesar.”